-“Collaboration across centers is key in answering important questions impacting children with heart disease,” says Caren Goldberg, MD, co-principal investigator of the U-M PHN grant.
-“We’re honored to continue to serve as one of PHN’s core sites.”
+“Collaboration across centers is essential to address many of the important questions impacting children with heart disease,” says Caren Goldberg, MD, co-principal investigator of the U-M PHN grant.
+“We’re honored to continue to serve as one of the PHN’s core sites.”

 U-M will function as one of nine core sites, and Michigan’s only PHN site.
 The grant provides $2.3 million in research funding over a period of seven years to support collaborative PHN research studies.

 “Our participation in the PHN means we are able to offer our patients and families the opportunity to participate in important research and studies investigating cutting edge therapies,” says Sara Pasquali MD, co-principal investigator.

 Richard Ohye, MD, who led the PHN Single Ventricle Reconstruction Trial (the first multi-center congenital heart surgery randomized trial ever accomplished) joins Drs.
 Goldberg and Pasquali as a third U-M co-principal investigator.

 U-M Congenital Heart Center investigators also lead the PHN biorepository, which manages DNA storage for PHN studies (Mark Russell, MD), and the PHN Integrated CARdiac Data and Outcomes (iCARD) Collaborative, which integrates data across multiple sources to conduct novel studies and support more efficient research (Sara Pasquali, MD).

 Learn more about the about CHD research at Mott Children’s Hospital at www.mottchildren.org/CHDresearch.